 - Coordinating with county and municipal officials, NJDEP technical staff, legal counsel and appraisers associated with overall property valuation tasks

 Our evaluation projects on behalf of the Open Space Trust Fund include properties in East Brunswick, South Brunswick, Cranbury, Monroe Township, Old Bridge, Perth Amboy, and Sayreville.
 All evaluation projects have been successfully completed within established budgets and timeframes.

-In 2007, Middlesex County purchased 232 acres at Tamarack Hollow in East Brunswick.
+In 2007, Middlesex County purchased 232 acres (94 hectares) at Tamarack Hollow in East Brunswick.
 The property, which includes farmland, wooded areas, ponds, and wetlands, had been targeted for a 57-home development.